-Salt craving can sometimes be caused by a serious medical condition, such as adrenal insufficiency or Bartter's syndrome.
+A craving for salt sometimes can be caused by a serious medical condition, such as adrenal insufficiency or Bartter syndrome.

 Adrenal insufficiency

-Adrenal insufficiency (Addison's disease) is a disorder that occurs when your body doesn't produce enough of certain hormones.
-In Addison's disease, the adrenal glands, located just above the kidneys, produce too little cortisol and, often, too little aldosterone.
-These hormones regulate important body functions and help the body respond to stress.
-Addison's disease can cause a salt craving that's new, ongoing and excessive.
+Adrenal insufficiency, also called Addison's disease, is a disorder that happens when the body doesn't make enough of certain hormones.
+In Addison's disease, the adrenal glands, located just above the kidneys, make too little cortisol and, often, too little aldosterone.
+These hormones control important body functions.
+They also help the body respond to stress.
+Addison's disease can cause salt loss from the body, and that may lead to a constant salt craving.

-Salt craving can sometimes be a symptom of a rare kidney disorder called Bartter's syndrome.
+A salt craving also could be a symptom of a rare kidney disorder called Bartter syndrome.

 Show References